EDavies2020/MS2-CDavies/README.md

 * A feeling of calm throughout with usage of natural images
 * A modern, clear font
 * Text to be in black, grey or soft Technologies
-* images not to be literal, but respresentative
+* images not to be literal, but representative
 * Springboard page to fit with rest of site but have its own identity
 * Springboard page to use purple